 A range of tools is provided to support flexible, adaptive logging of performance metrics for archive, playback, remote diagnosis, and capacity planning.
-PCP archive logs may be accumulated either at the host being monitored, at a monitoring workstation, or both.
+PCP archives may be accumulated either at the host being monitored, at a monitoring workstation, or both.

 A universal replay mechanism, modeled on media controls, supports play, step, rewind, fast forward and variable speed processing of archived performance data.
 Replay for multiple archives, from multiple hosts, is facilitated by an archive aggregation concept.

-Most PCP applications are able to process archive logs and real-time performance data with equal facility.
-Unification of real-time access and access to the archive logs, in conjunction with the media controls, provides powerful mechanisms for building performance tools and to review both current and historical performance data.
+Most PCP applications are able to process archives and real-time performance data with equal facility.
+Unification of real-time access and access to the archives, in conjunction with the media controls, provides powerful mechanisms for building performance tools and to review both current and historical performance data.